-Charities work to deliver public good.
 Charities exist because the community wants them to exist.
 Communities want their charities to be advocates, to raise their voices, to represent those who do not have the capacity to influence policies.
-This mandate and support for charities is important to a wellfunctioning democracy and health public discourse.
+This mandate and support for charities is important to a well-functioning democracy which enables vocal public interest advocates to engage in public debate.

-3. The political activities of charities are strictly regulated and constrained by law
+3. The political activities of charities are strictly regulated and constrained by the Charities Act 2013 (Cth) and the Commonwealth Electoral Act 1918

 Under Australia's Commonwealth Electoral Act 1918 non-political entities are regulated differently to political parties.
-This is consistent with common sense - charities and other non-profit NGOs are not seeking state power, and should therefore not be subject to the same regulations as political parties.
-Nonetheless, there are still regulations and constraints on their activities.
-For example, charities are required to submit a return on political expenditure in certain circumstances, including for "expression of a view on an issue in an election".
+This is consistent with common sense - charities and other non-profit NGOs are not seeking state power and should therefore not be subject to the same regulations as political parties.
+Nonetheless, there are still regulations and constraints on their activities - for example they are required to submit a return on political expenditure in certain circumstances, including for "expression of a view on an issue in an election".

 Under the Charities Act 2013 (Cth), charities cannot be active participants in campaigns to support political parties or candidates.
-However, charities are allowed to promote or oppose a change to any matter established by law, policy, or practice in the Commonwealth, a State, a Territory, or another country, consistent with their charitable purpose.
+However, charities are allowed to promote or oppose a change to any matter established by law, policy or practice in the Commonwealth, a State, a Territory or another country, consistent with their charitable purpose.